mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 ### Research sub-questions and aims and objectives

-This aim is supported by more specific objectives via sub questions.

 The sub-questions are explored in greater details at the end of Chapter 2 in relation to the problem statement of the thesis.

-### Research objectives & motivation (is motivation right here? how different from rationale and significance?)
+### Research objectives & motivation (is motivation right here? how different from rationale and significance?) - IS THIS THE PROBLEM STATEMENT

 This research aims in part to explore to what extent my own interest in chaotic, community-based pedagogies and some of the tensions associated with issues of bringing dimensions of authenticity of processes and tool use from informal and professional communities into more guided non-formal settings.